sushmitha155/House-Price-Prediction/README.md

 - Learned how to evaluate a regression model using various metrics
 - Explored real-world data preprocessing and feature encoding

-## 📝 Interview Questions Prepared
-- Assumptions of Linear Regression
-- When to use MSE vs MAE
-- Difference between simple and multiple regression
-- Use of R² score
-- Detecting multicollinearity
-- Can Linear Regression be used for classification?

-## 📷 Screenshots

-*(Include screenshots of code output/graphs if required)*

-## 🔗 Submission
-Submitted via the official form: [Google Form Link](https://forms.gle/8Gm83s53KbyXs3Ne9)

----

 ### ✨ Thank you Elevate Labs for this learning opportunity!